kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/synch_02.md

 ## Create our own private dataset named bike_trip_data, create our own private table named total_bikes in our private dataset, run some queries against our private table

+In the Google BigQuery, you may need to first pin your project.
+On the left side, next to "Explorer", click on "ADD DATA" to pin your project.

-In the Google BigQuery user interface, on the left side panel, you will see the name of your project.
-To the right of the project name, you will see a dropdown arrow.
-Click on the dropdown arrow and choose "Create new dataset" and use this to create a new dataset named bike_trip_data.
+Once your project is pinned, to the right of your project name, you will see 3 dots.
+Click on the dots and choose "Create Dataset" and name it "bike_trip_data".

 Execute the following query.
-Once the results come back, towards the top right of the results panel, choose "Save as Table".
-Create a table named total_bikes in and put it in the dataset you just created.

 ```sql
 SELECT station_id, docks_available, bikes_available, time,
 (docks_available + bikes_available) as total_bikes
 FROM `bigquery-public-data.san_francisco.bikeshare_status`
 ```

+After the query results come back, click on "SAVE RESULTS", in the dropdown choose BigQuery Table, leave the project name, choose "bike_trip_data" for the dataset name, and name the table "total_bikes".

 Using the GUI examine the new table you created going through all of the tabs.
 Pay close attention to the naming and use it to create a similar queries to the ones below.